 Skellig Michael

-This island can be hard to get to, with only a small number of boats permitted to make the journey, this is why Overland’s Ireland to Island Tour is a great option for people who want to see a good portion of Ireland’s hidden gems, including a guaranteed trip to the legendary Skellig Michael.
+This island can be hard to get to, with only a small number of boats permitted to make the journey.
+This is why Overland’s Ireland to Island Tour is a great option for people who want to see a good portion of our country’s hidden gems, including a guaranteed trip to the legendary Skellig Michael.

 Dublin’s Hungry Tree…

-You’ll find this unique attraction in Kings’ Inn, in Dublin.
+You’ll find this unique attraction in King’s Inns, in Dublin.
 While not enough to inspire people to visit Ireland on its own, this strange phenomenon is worth checking out when you, inevitably, visit the capital city.
-The tree’s trunk has grown over the bench, which looks like some strange magic is afoot and the tree is eating the bench.
+The tree’s trunk has grown over the bench, which looks like some strange magic is afoot, and the tree is eating the bench.

 Newgrange